RedhawkSDR/VITA49/README.md

 ## Description

-Contains the source and build scripts for the VITA49 libraries There is source for both C++ and JAVA.
+Contains the source and build script for the REDHAWK Basic Components rh.VITA49 shared library.

 ## Installation Instructions

 To build from source, run the `build.sh` script found at the top level directory.
-To install to the system, run `sudo ./build.sh install`.
+To install to $SDRROOT run, `build.sh install`.

 ## Copyrights